Cover meets Robbins while Betting on Bounded Data: $\ln n$ Regret and Almost Sure $\ln\ln n$ Regret: Iterated Logarithmic Conditional Regret: Modified Robbins' Mixture

-Theorem~\ref{th:bddregretbound} above proves a path-wise regret bound (Eq.~\eqref{eq:pathwiseregretrobbins}), as well as a conditional regret bound of $O(\ln \ln V_n)$ (Eq.~\eqref{eq:bounded_lnlnt_alpha}) that holds for every $n$ on a set $\calE_\alpha$.
+Furthermore, if at each time, the data are drawn from a distribution $P$ so that $(W_n)_{n\ge 1}$ is a nonnegative supermartingale, then $P[\calE_\alpha] \ge 1-\alpha$. \end{theorem} We note that the constants such as $6.6e$, $14 e$, $\tfrac{20}3$, etc., are artifacts of our proof and are not optimized.
+The condition above that $(W_n)_{n\ge 1}$ be an NSM is easily met.
+For example, $P$ could be supported on $[0,1]$ and satisfy $\Exp{P}{X_n \mid \mathcal F_{n-1}}=m_0$ for all $n \geq 1$.
+But it could include cases where the conditional mean may not always equal $m_0$, see Appendix~\ref{app:supermartingale}. \begin{proof} We prove the bounds on $R_n$ in the different cases in Lemmas~\ref{lem:bound_smalldrift_interior},~\ref{lem:bound_smalldrift_bdry},~\ref{lem:bounded_meddrift}, and~\ref{lem:bounded_largedrift}.
+Clearly, the bounds in the first two cases satisfy the inequality in~\eqref{eq:bounded_lnlnt_alpha} unconditionally since these bounds are independent of $S_n$ and scale as $\ln\ln V_n$.
+For $n\ge 1$ such that either $\sqrt{2V_n} \le |S_n| \le \betal V_n/5$, or $ \sqrt{2V_n} \le |S_n|$ and $\betal V_n/5\le|S_n|$, Corollary~\ref{cor:bounded_meddrift_loglog_Kalpha}, and Lemma~\ref{lem:bounded_largedrift}, respectively, prove the bound in~\eqref{eq:bounded_lnlnt_alpha}.
+Finally, when the data are (stochastic) such that $\{W_n\}_{n\ge 1}$ is a non-negative supermartingale, Ville's inequality implies that $P[\calE_\alpha] \ge 1-\alpha$, proving the theorem. \end{proof} Theorem~\ref{th:bddregretbound} above proves a path-wise regret bound (Eq.~\eqref{eq:pathwiseregretrobbins}), as well as a conditional regret bound of $O(\ln \ln V_n)$ (Eq.~\eqref{eq:bounded_lnlnt_alpha}) that holds for every $n$ on a set $\calE_\alpha$.
 If the data are stochastic, then $\calE_\alpha$ is large.
-In the following theorem, we show that the $O(\ln\ln V_n)$ conditional regret bound holds eventually on a larger set $\widetilde{\calE_0}$ where the process $W_n$ remains finite, but possibly not uniformly bounded.
+In the following theorem, we show that the $O(\ln\ln V_n)$ conditional regret bound holds eventually on a larger set $\widetilde{\calE_0}$ where the process $W_n$ remains finite, but possibly not uniformly bounded, and $V_n \to \infty$ as $n\to \infty$.
 This further implies that on $\widetilde{\calE_0}$, $|S_n|/V_n \to 0$ and $\limsup_n |S_n|/\sqrt{V_n\ln\ln V_n} \le \sqrt{2}$.
 In other words, either both of these aforementioned convergences hold or the process $W_n$ explodes.
 In particular, if the data are stochastic with appropriate assumptions, the set $\widetilde{\calE_0}$ is a set of measure $1$, and we conclude that the process $W_n$ acts as a witness for the self-normalized SLLN and (upper) LIL.
 These are formalized in the following theorem.